-How should Christians interact, respond to, or embrace pop culture?
+How should Christians interact, order respond to, pharm or embrace pop culture?
 It’s a question that I wrestle with regularly, given that my interests include not only theology but also science-fiction.

 And let’s face it, there are good ways and bad ways to interact with pop culture.
 Take Game of Thrones for example.
 The Song of Ice and Fire series is fantastic (even if I do have squabbles with the quality of A Dance with Dragons), and HBO has translated the novels into a highly successful television series.
 How do Christians, who appreciate the novels, respond to the television series especially given HBO’s propensity to “sex it up”?
 Not all of us are comfortable with the graphic sexual content of the show, and yet we still understand that there is something powerful to the narrative of the television series that cannot be ignored.

 There are a plethora of examples of Christians responding to Game of Thrones (be it the novels or the television series) well, with thought, reflection and respect for the world that Martin has created.
 Here are just a few: